thepoly/docs/Constitution.md

     1. In the event of a vacancy of any department editor, the associate editor of that department who has continually been a member of the voting constituency the longest will assume the duties of that department editor.
 If there is also no associate editor in that department, then a director, appointed by the editor in chief and confirmed by a majority vote of the editorial board, may assume the duties of that department editor (see section (III), subsection (A), part (5)).
 If a suitable person to serve as director cannot be found, than the editor in chief shall select a managing editor to fulfill the duties of the vacant department editor position.

     1. Elections to fill any vacant positions may be held during any business meeting during the semester.
-These special elections must be announced by an advertisement appearing in the two issues of _The Polytechnic_ immediately prior to the election.
+These special elections must be announced by an announcement appearing on the _The Polytechnic_'s website one week immediately prior to the election.
 These elections will be run in the same manner as defined in section (V), subsection (D), except that only vacant positions will be voted on.

 1. Removal from Office